Hibou57/PostiATS-Utilities/doc/lexemes.md

 ### Note #1

-if the identifier belongs to a predefined symbol table defined later, then it is turned into the production after that table.
+if the identifier belongs to the predefined special “identifiers” table defined later, then it is turned into the production after that table.
 Ex. if an `IDENT_sym` is “->” then is will be turned into `T_MINUSGT` (introduced later in this document) which has a special meaning